Board of Advisors

 Emily Cayer – Co-founder, Executive Director, and Director of Operations

 Emily Cayer is deeply committed to collaborating with community-led project leaders.
 Since 2019, she has provided fundraising support, grant administration, and project coordination to over 30 community-initiated projects.
 Her focus is on providing back-office assistance to project leaders so they can dedicate their time and energy to their mission.
-Prior to joining Tiny Seed, Emily worked as a biologist and conservation program coordinator in Montana and Alaska.
+Prior to co-founding Tiny Seed, Emily worked as a biologist and conservation program coordinator in Montana and Alaska.
 In these roles, she successfully secured and managed millions of dollars for research and conservation projects.
 Emily holds both a bachelor’s and a master’s degree in Fish and Wildlife Management from Montana State University.
 Her experience restoring habitats and protecting rare species fueled her dedication to bringing people together for collective learning and advancing common goals.
 She brings this passion for community empowerment to her work at Tiny Seed.

 Laura Stone – Co-founder, Director of Development and Communications

-Laura Stone is dedicated to the success of our fiscally sponsored projects.
+Laura Stone is dedicated to the success of our sponsored projects.
 She has over 20 years of experience in creative marketing, graphic, and web design, and over a decade in fundraising and development.
 She currently serves as Development Coordinator for HCP Cureblindness and co-founded Tiny Seed Project.

 Laura holds a certificate in Nonprofit Management from Marlboro College.